pivotal/docs-platform-automation/docs/how-to-guides/upgrade-existing-opsman.md

 ## Creating a Concourse Pipeline

-Platform Automation's tasks and image are meant to be used in a Concourse Pipeline.
+Platform Automation's tasks and image are meant to be used in a Concourse pipeline.
 So, let's make one.

-Using your trusty bash command-line client, create a directory to keep your pipeline files in, and `cd` into it.
+Using your bash command-line client, create a directory to keep your pipeline files in, and `cd` into it.

 ```bash